Nicolas Dromard: Jersey Boys

+On December 22, 2015, Nicolas Dromard temporarily joined the cast of Jersey Boys on Broadway at the August Wilson Theatre.

 Additional theatre

 Mamma Mia

 In 2000, Dromard was part of the ensemble for the North American premiere of Mamma Mia, which started in Toronto.
 It made its United States premiere at the Orpheum Theatre in San Francisco before heading to Broadway.

 The Boy From Oz

 In 2003, Dromard was a part of the ensemble in The Boy from Oz, a musical from Martin Sherman and directed by Philip Wm.
 McKinley.
 The production started previews at the Imperial Theatre on September 16, 2003, and officially opened on October 16, 2003.
 It starred Hugh Jackman in the lead role of Peter Allen.
 The production closed on September 12, 2004.

 Hairspray

 Dromard joined the ensemble of Hairspray for the 2004 production in Toronto, Ontario, Canada.
 The production started previews on April 8, 2004, at the Princess of Wales Theatre and officially opened on May 5, 2004.
 The production closed after seven months on November 28, 2004.